What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Role of ML in the ADM Process

 \subsubsection{Evaluation regarding fairness}

 Evaluation of the ML model $\pihf$ can be done at two levels, namely (i) with respect to $\pif$ or (ii) with respect to $\pii$.
 Considering level (i), for cases in which every conceivable feature combination $\xv \in \Xspace$ is represented sufficiently often (only possible in the case of few categorical features), the mean observed and predicted probabilities can be compared directly -- for example, via the L2 norm of the differences of the group means.
 This value should be as small as possible on a test set.
 (Note, however, that using the L2 norm is another normative choice.)
-Since this (a) is only conceivable for special data situations and (b) ignores the imprecision introduced by coarsening $\pii$ via $\pixii$, an evaluation with respect directly to $\pii$ seems more purposeful: We recall that a treatment $\ti$ is fair iff $\ti = \spii$, so here, iff $\spixih = \spii$.
-Thus, a sufficient condition for fair treatment is $\pixih = \pii$, which can be seen as an individual version of well-calibration \citep{kleinberg_inherent_2017, verma_fairness_2018}:
+Since this (a) is only conceivable for special data situations and (b) ignores the imprecision introduced by coarsening $\pii$ via $\pixii$, an evaluation with respect directly to $\pii$ seems more purposeful: We recall that a treatment $\ti$ is fair if and only if $\ti = \spii$, so here, if and only if $\spixih = \spii$.
+Thus, a sufficient condition for fair treatment is $\pixih = \pii$, which can be seen as an individual version of well-calibration \shortcite{kleinberg_inherent_2017,verma_fairness_2018}:

 \begin{definition}[Individually well-calibrated model] An ML model $\pihf$ is called \myemph{individually well-calibrated for individual} $i$ if $\pixih = \pii$; the model is called \myemph{individually well-calibrated} if $\pixih = \pii \quad \forall i \in \{1, \dots, n\}$. \end{definition}